-MA 299 MEDICAL ASSISTING CLINICAL 7
+MA 296 MEDICAL ASSISTING II CLINICAL

 This course provides the medical assisting students the opportunity to apply their skills and knowledge in the clinical setting.
-Students are placed in medical facilities of Rapid City and surrounding areas.
+Students are placed in medical facilities of Rapid City and surrounding areas to gain hands on experience in the clinical skills required as an entry level medical assistant.
 Students are under the supervision of the facility and are periodically evaluated by the preceptor.
-PREREQUISITES: STUDENTS MUST HAVE SUCCESSFULLY COMPLETED THE THREE PREVIOUS SEMESTERS OF THE MA PROGRAM, OR RECEIVE PROGRAM COORDINATORS PERMISSION TO ATTEND.
+PREREQUISITES: CPR CERTIFICATION, STUDENTS MUST HAVE SUCCESSFULLY COMPLETED THE THREE PREVIOUS SEMESTERS OF THE MA PROGRAM, OR RECEIVE PROGRAM COORDINATORS PERMISSION TO ATTEND.

-MATH 090 BASIC MATHEMATICS CREDITS: 2
+MATH 090 BASIC MATHEMATICS

 This course provides a mathematically sound and comprehensive coverage of basic computational skills and their applications.
 Certain topics from algebra are also included.
 The content and level of rigor of the text form the basis of a course that would properly serve as preparation for a traditional algebra course.
 The text has been specifically developed to meet, not only the needs of the traditional post-secondary student, but also the needs of the mature student whose mathematical proficiency may have declined during years away from formal schooling.
-PREREQUISITES: High School Math and a COMPASS Score in Pre-Algebra Domain of 33 or higher.

-MTH 100 ELEMENTARY ALGEBRA 3
+MTH 100 ELEMENTARY ALGEBRA

 This course prepares students for college level mathematics.
 Topics generally include: Basic properties of real numbers, exponents and radicals, rectangular coordinate geometry, solutions to linear and quadratic equations, inequalities, polynomials and factoring.
 Students may also be introduced to functions and systems of equations.
-PREREQUISITES: High School Math and a COMPASS Score in Algebra Domain of 0-29.
+PREREQUISITES: High School Math and a COMPASS Score in Pre-Algebra Domain of 40 or higher.

-MATH 101 INTERMEDIATE ALGEBRA CREDITS: 3
+MATH 101 INTERMEDIATE ALGEBRA